BlackSheep47/Mac-Adress-Changer/README.md

 <h1 align="center">Mac Address Changer</h1><br>
 This Python script allows users to easily change the MAC (Media Access Control) address of their network interface.
-Changing a MAC address can be useful for a variety of reasons, including ensuring privacy, avoiding network restrictions, or performing network troubleshooting and testing.
+Changing a MAC address can be useful for a variety of reasons, including ensuring privacy, avoiding network restrictions, or performing network troubleshooting and testing.<br>
 <br>
 <div align="center">